handpoint/doc/android/androidtransactions.md

 `preAuthorizationReversal`

 A Pre-Auth reversal allows the user to reverse a previous pre-auth operation.
 This operation reverts (if possible) a specific pre-auth identified with a transaction id.
+A pre-authorized transaction can be partially or fully released, for example when renting a car, the pre-auth reversal allows the merchant to release the funds if the car was not damaged.

 **Parameters**